UBC-MDS/DSCI_554_mbpm/README.md

 We will use Logisitic regression as we have a binary outcome of either Python or R, with that we are able to see the effect of the confounding variables.

 #### Discuss the aspects of the UBC Office of Research Ethics document on Using Online Surveys that are relevant to your proposed survey.
+- We will not be collecting any names in our surveys
+- Our survey will be anonymous
+- Our Survey will not include any IP address that could be used to identify a person